Maori Development Minister Willie Jackson says don't be fooled by the political rhetoric

 "All New Zealanders will get the chance to comment on the range of actions proposed in the draft declaration plan.
 There is already a lot of mahi across government under way that is consistent with the declaration, but having a plan sets a roadmap of actions to steadily work towards," Jackson said.

-He said He Puapua is not the declaration plan, nor is it government policy.
+He said He Puapua was not the declaration plan, nor is it government policy.

 "Reports like He Puapua and Matike Mai are part of a long history of reports on addressing indigenous rights in Aotearoa and should be seen in that context."

-"It's not just about co-governance either, there are many ways we can strengthen indigenous rights here and achieve better outcomes for all."
+"It's not just about co-governance either.
+There are many ways we can strengthen indigenous rights here and achieve better outcomes for all."

 "We've already made positive strides to improve Māori health and housing outcomes," Jackson said